pebencze/42Cpp00/Readme.md

 ```
 ### Const
-In C++ it is considered good practice to keep your code as constant as possible.
+In C++ it is considered good practice to keep our code as constant as possible.
 If a method does not modify an attribute of my object, I try to make it constrant, by putting the *const* keyword after the brackets.

 ### I/O
-`iostream` is a **header file library** that lets us work with input and output objects <br />
+`<iostream>` is a **header file** that is **part of the standard library** and lets us work with input and output objects <br />
     - **std::cin**: Standard input stream (typically reads from the keyboard) with the extraction operator >>  <br />
     - **std::cout**: Standard output stream (typically writes to the console) with the insertion operator <<  <br />
     - **std::cerr**: Standard error stream (typically writes to the console, used for error messages).  <br />